clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/manage-user-accounts.md

 | {% link_new Assign a user role to a user | getting-started/configure-user-roles.md | #assign-user-roles-to-users %} | _Account > Users_{:.breadcrumbs} |
 | {% link_new Enforce two-factor authentication | getting-started/manage-2fa.md %}   | _Account > Users_{:.breadcrumbs} |

-If you want to edit a user, follow these steps:
+If you want to edit a user, e.g. to change their email address, follow these steps:

 1. Go to _Account > Users_{:.breadcrumbs}.
 2. Click the user name of an existing user.
 3. Change the user settings.
 4. Click _Save_{:.doc-button}.

-> Note
->
-> If you change a user's email address, the user will receive an email to verify the new address.
-Uers who have not yet verified their email address, can also click a link in their user profile to receive the verification email again.

 ### Grant admin access to a user